 Training doesn’t have to be a traditional manager away day, or a leadership course presented from a handbook.
 Remote working has introduced us to a new world of extensive learning and development opportunities, with libraries of content available online.
 Encourage your people to find webinars that interest them, 1:1 coaching sessions, a skill-sharing day with another team or interactive eLearning classes that will help them reach their goals.

 Identify your skills gaps

 Put your employees in the driving seat.
 What direction do they think their development needs to go?
 Rather than presenting your people with a limited set of courses in one format you need to find a fit that works for them.
-Employees who are told to attend a specific training course will be less likely to engage with the content than if they choose it themselves.
+Employees who are told to attend a specific professional development training course will be less likely to engage with the content than if they choose it themselves.

 Discuss what success would look like for each employee in your one-on-one meetings, and how filling this skills gap would improve long-term performance and motivation in their role.
 You can provide a guideline for your general expectations, but let your employee own their development.
 They have a much better understanding of their needs and can identify a training format that works for them.

 If your employees aren’t sure where they need to focus their attention, they can run a WeThrive self-assessment survey to discover which areas need support.

 Some common examples of professional development opportunities are: